-All CMU employees are responsible employees and are required to report any potential violations of this policy that may involve discrimination to the CMU Title IX Coordinator for investigation.
-Any event that includes possible sexual, racial, or ethnic discrimination, including harassment must be reported to the CMU Office of Civil Rights and Institutional Equity.
+All CMU employees are responsible employees and must report any potential violations of this policy that may involve discrimination to the CMU Title IX Coordinator for investigation.
+Any event that includes possible sexual, racial, or ethnic discrimination, including harassment, must be reported to the CMU Office of Civil Rights and Institutional Equity.

-Reports may be submitted by any of the following methods:
+Any of the following methods may submit reports:

 - 1. Verbal report - 2.
-Email, or other written report - 3.
-Submit a concern anonymously via the Praise or Concern Form. - 4.
-Contact CMU Offices of Civil Rights and Institutional Equity (OCRIE Concern Reporting Tool) or Faculty Personnel Services.
+Email or another written report - 3.
+Submit narrative comments in a course evaluation - 4.
+Submit a concern anonymously via the Praise or Concern Form. - 5.
+Contact CMU Offices of Civil Rights and Institutional Equity (OCRIE Concern Reporting

+Tool) or Faculty Personnel Services.

-The Mistreatment and Reporting Allegations of Mistreatment of Learners, Faculty and Staff policy outlines the process and procedures for review of any concerns reported.
+The Learner Mistreatment, Harassment, Discrimination, and Unprofessional Behavior policy outlines the process and procedures for reviewing any reported concerns.

-PROFESSIONALISM AND SOCIAL MEDIA CMED recognizes that social media has changed the way people communicate.
-Social media is a powerful communication and marketing tool that may have significant impact on institutional, professional, and personal reputations.
+APPROPRIATE USE OF SOCIAL MEDIA The College of Medicine recognizes that social media has changed the way people communicate.
+Social media is a powerful communication and marketing tool that may significantly impact institutional, professional, and personal reputations.
 Most electronic information is enduring and even material that has been deleted may be accessible.
-Because there are not always clear distinctions between personal voice and institutional voice, CMED has developed the Professionalism and Social Networking Policy to protect personal and professional reputations when participating in social media.
+Because there are not always clear distinctions between personal voice and institutional voice, CMU has developed the Professionalism and Social Networking Policy to protect personal and professional reputations when participating in social media.

-STUDENT DRESS CODE AND PERSONAL APPEARANCE The personal appearance of students is important in our interactions with patients and visitors.
-The Dress Code policy outlines the expectations for students.
+STUDENT DRESS CODE AND PERSONAL APPEARANCE The personal appearance of students is essential in our interactions with patients and visitors.
 Students will dress in a way that establishes confidence and respect for the institution, while maintaining the health and safety of peers, patients, visitors, and employees.
 Guidelines apply to all staff, physicians and other health care providers, students, and volunteers on both East and West Campuses in the administrative, clinical, and educational spaces.

-CHEMICAL IMPAIRMENT The College of Medicine Technical Standard of Professionalism states that all students must "Maintain sobriety in all academic and clinical environments, refrain from illegal substances at all times, and refrain from inappropriate, illegal or excessive use of legal substances."
+CHEMICAL IMPAIRMENT The College of Medicine Essential Standards states that all students must "Maintain sobriety in all academic and clinical environments, refrain from illegal substances at all times, and refrain from inappropriate, illegal or excessive use of legal substances."
 Sobriety is expected in all academic and clinical environments.
 Chemical impairment is considered an inability to perform the duties fully expected of medical students due to the acute or chronic use/abuse of alcohol or drugs, including inappropriate use/abuse of prescription drugs.

-The College of Medicine believe healthy medical students learn and prosper in their professional and personal life.
+The College of Medicine believes healthy medical students learn and prosper in their professional and personal lives.
 We want to assist our students in creating a life balance that carries them through and beyond medical school.
-Challenges to this may surface on occasion, including issues dealing with illicit substances.
-The College of Medicine and the Office of Student Affairs want students to be aware they are not alone in dealing with these issues and referral resources are available to them both on and off campus.
+Challenges to this may occasionally surface, including issues dealing with illicit substances.
+The College of Medicine and the Office of Student Affairs want students to be aware they are not alone in dealing with these issues, and referral resources are available to them both on and off campus.

 Educational programs and resource information will be posted and made available through the Office of Student Affairs.
-CMU and community resources including, but are not limited to, University Health Services, CMU Counseling office, and Addiction Solutions.
+CMU and community resources include, but are not limited to, University Health Services, CMU Counseling office, and Addiction Solutions.
 Students with any specific concerns are encouraged to meet with the Associate Dean of Student Affairs.
-Discussions will be confidential and, depending on the circumstances, efforts will be made to assist the student with continuation of their schooling.
+Discussions will be confidential and depending on the circumstances, efforts will be made to assist the student with the continuation of their schooling.